Layout

 What is the Spotify Agile Model?

-The Spotify model is an autonomous approach to product management to scale Agile operations.
+The Spotify model is an autonomous approach to product management to scale Agile product development operations.
 Compared to other agile methodologies like SAFe or Scaled Agile Framework, the Spotify Agile Model is unique.
 It breaks through traditional frameworks and is organized based on tasks rather than a specific set of instructions.

 The Spotify model was first introduced around 2012 by Henrik Kniberg and Anders Ivarsson who published the Scaling Agile @ Spotify Whitepaper.
 This document detailed the key elements of the Agile model they were using at the time.